How 1 comms hero took this design brand from geek to chic

 "This was a big thing for me when I was pitching Prezly to our directors: that we can get the images within the email and send them out, so our contacts have everything they need straight away."

 Yes yes yes.
 I bet your contacts love you for it, Nicole!
 We actually interviewed a couple of lovely journalists about how they like to be pitched, and one thing they brought up is the pain of having to go back and forth with PRs to get the right assets for their story, and all the waiting around that usually involves – on both sides.
+Something that could be completely avoided by including a digital press kit as part of your newsroom.

 Once they've clicked on the link to the press release or they visit our press room, they don't need to get in contact with me and then wait while I sort everything out.
 They've got everything they need.